 - The measurement of liability for assessing PAA eligibility is performed at inception of the group.
 AASB 17.53(a) requires that the entity reasonably expects that the LRC for the GIC using PAA would not differ materially from that using Core Requirements.
 This implies that, whilst the assessment is performed at the inception of the group, consideration of future expected changes in the liability should also be considered by the entity in making the assessment. - One possible interpretation of reasonably expects is that the PAA and Core Requirements liabilities (calculated at inception) should not show a material difference in a range of scenarios that have a reasonable possibility of occurring.
 In making this determination, the entity should consider the likelihood of occurrence of each scenario.
 For example, if there is a reasonably possible scenario modelled whereby the LRC for the PAA and Core Requirements are materially different then the PAA could not be used. - Differences between PAA and Core Requirements that may affect the assessment of PAA eligibility for a group of contracts includes the expected pattern of revenue recognition over time.
 In particular, the CSM under Core Requirements is allocated based on coverage units reflecting the expected quantity of benefits and duration of contracts in the group (AASB 17.B119).
-Also revenue under the PAA is based on the passage of time or the expected timing of incurred insurance service expenses (AASB 17.B126) if the expected pattern of release of risk (AASB 17.B126).during the coverage period differs significantly from the passage of time. - The entity's approach to the recognition of insurance acquisition cash flows and whether it has opted to recognise these cash flows when incurred under AASB 17.59(a) for PAA.
-This option is not available to contracts measured using Core Requirements. - AASB 17.53(a) requires PAA eligibility to be assessed for the GIC and therefore materiality should, in the first instance, be considered at the GIC level.
+Also revenue under the PAA is based on the passage of time or the expected timing of incurred insurance service expenses (AASB 17.B126) if the expected pattern of release of risk during the coverage period differs significantly from the passage of time. - AASB 17.53(a) requires PAA eligibility to be assessed for the GIC and therefore materiality should, in the first instance, be considered at the GIC level.
 However, the materiality of the GIC to the overall financial statements is also a key consideration. - If a materiality assessment is made based on the materiality of the GIC to the financial statements then the entity may need to re-assess materiality of the relevant GIC or GICs to the financial statements in future periods (for example, if their relative size is expected to change).